LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Local pin.db updated to the 2024 version from "Wps Wpa Tester" (includes 2000 new pins).
 - Update some libraries.
 - Added more buttons for logging out of your account
-- After checking via 3wifi, there is a check using the local database.
+- After checking via 3wifi, there is a check using the local database. [can be disabled in settings, enabled by default]
   - Added a switch to disable searching in local database after 3wifi

 ## Fixed Issues: